Eczema Sufferers Should Watch Out for these Holiday Pitfalls

 Sadly, the sap and the needles from a real fir tree, not to mention the pesticides, pollen, and mold, can trigger an eczema flare or make existing irritation worse.

-If you plan to bring a real tree into your home, hose the tree down and let it dry completely before carrying it inside, and make sure to wear gloves for the process.
+If you plan to bring a real tree into your home, hose the tree down and let it dry completely before carrying it inside.
+Make sure to wear gloves for the process.
 If you’re particularly sensitive, use an allergen-free cleanser along with the water to remove any excess pesticides from the tree.

 When you place your tree inside your home, make sure that you aren’t putting it somewhere where you’ll touch and brush it by accident.
 You might want to leave decorating to other family members, or make sure you wear gloves and long sleeves to prevent exposure.

 Bringing a real tree into your home isn’t the only irritant; artificial trees have their own share of problems.
-If your faux tree has been sitting in storage for the year, it can collect mold and dust, and it’s likely made from PVC, which can bother a lot of people with sensitive skin.
-Plan to wash your artificial tree every year before using it.https://pixabay.com/en/young-boy-child-christmas-c...
+If your faux tree has been sitting in storage for the year, it can collect mold and dust.
+It’s likely made from PVC, which can bother a lot of people with sensitive skin.
+Plan to wash your artificial tree every year before using it.

 As pretty and cozy as the fireplace can look, the heat from a fireplace or a wood-burning stove creates very dry air that can cause your skin to become dry and itchy.
 The smoke from the fire also produces a lot of dust.
 Don’t get too close to the fireplace, and if you can’t avoid it altogether, then make sure to moisturize your skin often.